“Hold your head high when you walk.”

 The memories I made while having them over for spaghetti dinners and game nights, holding their hands while they cried, jumping for joy when they succeeded, and being their “second mom” (as some still call me), will always hold a special place in my heart.
 I am so privileged to have known them, and now, in many cases, to be their friend.

-I truly believe that for many of my girls, they redefined what beauty is in their lives and do so changed them forever!
+I truly believe that many of my girls redefined what beauty is in their lives, and do so changed them forever!